 - Consider if there would be any type of unique application or response you would desire

-- Bonus – there is also another sheet for 2023 in the document
+- Bonus – there is also another sheet for 2024 in the document just in case a series spills over into the following year

 *This link is a Google spreadsheet.
 You can download it as a spreadsheet on your computer if you like, but the format might be a little wonky.

 I hope this resource helps you.
 Use it, change it, or share it.
-Let’s do our best to preach God’s Word to these wonderful congregations!
+Let’s do our best to preach God’s Word to these dear congregations!

 Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.2 Timothy 2:15